19 Jun '17

 But you should know that, as far back as Plato’s time (c.
-400 BCE), highly effective people used thought-stream training for vocational success, attainment of life-goals and the improvement of their relationships.
+400 BCE), highly effective people used thought-stream training for vocational success, attainment of life-goals and the improvement of relationships.

 The roots of today’s mindfulness’ practices are found the 1700s—in the new-born Industrial Revolution.

-Franz Mesmer (1734 – 1815) was a child of the Enlightenment.
+Franz Mesmer (1734 – 1815) was a child of The Enlightenment.

-Observing his technique, people called it ”auto-suggestion.”
+During his day, the people who watched him do it called it “auto-suggestion.”

 They said he made people “suggest” things to themselves.

-This would healed them of the sicknesses he had been hired to cure!
+These “suggestions” healed them of the sicknesses he had been hired to cure!

 CAT scans and other technologies not known in Mesmer’s time now reveal how valuable mindfulness’ biological expressions are.